 Most countries have their own PROs.
 ASCAP, BMI and SESAC represent the United States while GEMA works with German artists.
 SOCAN is Canadian, PRS is for the UK, and SACEM handles France.
 You can find a list of PROs here.
 Nearly all PROs have relationships with one another.

 Purchasing a PRO Track

-If an audio track is registered with a PRO it’s listed in the file’s full page preview information.
+If a music track is registered with a PRO it’s listed in the Item Page preview information:

-If you will be using the audio track in a public performance (such as television, film, radio), you will need to submit a cue sheet to the appropriate PRO to report the usage.
+If you will be using a PRO-affiliated music track in a public broadcast (on television, film, radio, or online), you will need to submit a cue sheet to the appropriate PRO to report the usage.
 The PRO will then collect royalties on the track, which will then be distributed to the Pond5 contributor.

 There are no additional costs or fees to purchase a PRO track from Pond5 (with the exception of German PRO GEMA-affiliated tracks see How Do I Deal With The German PRO GEMA? below).
 PROs all have licensing agreements established with broadcasters, and this is how royalties are paid to artists.
 The fees paid to the performing rights organizations are typically paid by the broadcaster via an annual blanket license and are not within the responsibility of the producer.

 - A non-PRO track is any music track that isn’t affiliated with a performance rights organization.
 Nothing additional needs to be done once you’ve purchased a non-PRO track.
 Pond5 has thousands of non-PRO tracks for sale.
 In the “track details” section you can see whether or not a track is affiliated with a PRO.
 You can also do an advanced search for both PRO and non-PRO tracks.